 5 years of experience

-This is Ashley Holcomb's avatar and link to their profile
+This is Monika Cambric's avatar and link to their profile

 Offering therapy in North Carolina

-I am licensed in North Carolina with 9 years of professional work experience.
-I have my Bachelors of Science in Psychology from Spring Hill College, Masters in Social Work from the University of West Florida, and my Masters in Health Administration from Pfeiffer University.
-I have worked in Private Practice for individual and family therapy utilizing CBT, and I have worked in Primary Care doctors offices providing therapy to patients struggle with a variety of social and emotional challenges.
-I have experience in helping clients with stress, anxiety, family conflicts, motivation, self esteem, confidence, & depression.
+I am licensed in North Carolina with over 17 years of professional work experience.
+I have experience in helping clients with stress, anxiety, relationship issues, family conflicts, trauma, & abuse.
 I also have experience working with coping with life changes.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
-Taking the first step to seeking a more fulfilling and happier life takes courage.
-I am here to support you in that process.
+It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
+I am here to support & empower you in that journey.

 How can a counselor support you?